raspberrypi-go-drivers/l293d/README.md

 To control speed, a PWM signal have to be sent to pins 1,2EN for motor 1 and 3,4EN for motor 2

+## Raspberry Pi compatibility

+This driver has has only been tested on an Raspberry Pi Zero WH using integrated bluetooth but may work well on other Raspberry Pi having integrated Bluetooth

+## License

+MIT License

+---

+Special thanks to @stianeikeland

+This driver is based on his work in [stianeikeland/go-rpio](https://github.com/stianeikeland/go-rpio/)